skynetservices/skydns1/README.md

 whatever you like, so take the following list as a guide only.

 * Name - The name of your service, e.g., "rails", "web" or anything else you like
-* Version - A version string, not the dots in this string are translated to hyphens when querying via the DNS
+* Version - A version string, note the dots in this string are translated to hyphens when querying via the DNS
-* Environment - Can be something as "production", "testing"
+* Environment - Can be something as "production" or "testing"
 * Region - Where do these hosts live, e.g. "east", "west" or even "test"
 * Host, Port and TTL - Denote the actuals hosts and how long (TTL) this information is valid.